NavyaG-lab/Tech-writer/on-call_runbook.md

 - Delete the deadletter.
 - Open a new tab and go to the SQS page (don't forget to check if you are in `us-east-1` region).
 - For the `prod-etl-committed-dataset` go `Queue Actions` > `Send a Message` > paste the body of the deadletter there > `Send Message`

+### No file upload in the last hour

+This alert means that [Riverbend](github.com/nubank/riverbend) is not properly consuming, batching and uploading incoming messages.

+- First, check on Grafana if that's really the case [Grafana Dashboard](https://prod-grafana.nubank.com.br/d/000000301/riverbend)
+- If that's the case and files upload is actually 0 in the last couple hours you should cycle riverbend, `nu ser cycle global riverbend`
+- After a while check if it gets back to normal, it can take a while (~20 min) as it has to restore the state store.
+- If it doesn't start working again, check for further exceptions on Splunk.